Impacts of Common Anticoagulants on Coagulation Testing

 fDrug does not interfere with assay, but presence may affect analyte.

 hPresence of UFH, LMWH, direct thrombin inhibitors, and direct Xa inhibitors may produce inhibitory patterns and may prevent accurate quantitation (underestimation) of factor activity.
 May also interfere with and cause false-positive Bethesda assays (false-positive coagulation factor inhibitor).
 Chromogenic factor XIII activity may also be falsely decreased in the presence of direct thrombin inhibitors.
+Factor XIII assays are not affected by other anticoagulants.

-iaPTT-based factor assays (factors VIII, IX, XI, XII) are more likely to demonstrate assay interference and underestimation than PT-based factors assays (factors II, V, VII, X).
+iaPTT-based factor assays (factors VIII, IX, XI, XII) are more likely to demonstrate assay interference and underestimation than PT-based factor assays (factors II, V, VII, X).
 The effect is more pronounced with UFH than with LMWH.

 Sources: Linkins, 2002 ; Molinaro, 2008 ; Genzen, 2005 ; Hillarp, 2011 ; Adcock, 2015 ; Dale, 2014 ; Tsutsumi, 2015 ; Favaloro, 2019 ; Gosselin, 2018